syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/006_db_parser/005_The_syslog-ng_patterndb_format/000_patterndb/000_ruleset/002_actions/000_action/000_create_context/README.md

   - *global*: Every message belongs to the same context.

-    **NOTE:** Using the context-scope attribute is significantly faster than using macros in the context-id attribute.
+    Using the context-scope attribute is significantly faster than using macros in the context-id attribute.
     {: .notice--primary}